- 15 Jun 2022

 Caveats

-If you have more than one node, you have to search in all configured files on all nodes to get a complete view of the audit trail.
+If you have more than one node, search in all configured files on all nodes to get a complete view of the audit trail.